-Diabetes is a progressive condition that can affect your life adversely.
+Diabetes is a progressive condition which can affect your life adversely.
 Therefore, managing diabetes requires a holistic approach and leading a fit life by eating right, exercising, and making lifestyle changes.
 As much as exercising and lifestyle changes are needed to manage blood sugar levels, making the right food choice is essential and the most important factor for diabetes management.
-One of the recent recommendations that is doing the talks is green tea for diabetes
+One of the recent recommendations that is doing the talks is green tea for diabetes.

 On International Tea Day, we decode everything about green tea for diabetes: what it is, the top 5 benefits of green tea, and how important it is to be added to a diabetes diet.

 As per the recent study of Annals of Internal Medicine, consumption of caffeinated green tea helps in lowering the risk of Type-2 diabetes.
 In the study, one set of participants were asked to consume at least six cups of green tea per day, and another set of participants were asked to drink one cup per day.
 By the end of the experiment, it was seen that the former set of participants had a 33 percent lower risk of type-2 diabetes than participants who drank one cup per day.